-Timing assertions are used to define timing characteristics of a signal.
-The most common use is in defining clock periods for clock signals.
-The form of a timing assertion is described in detail in the Timing Verifier and Logic Simulator chapters.
-The general form is where "!" is the timing assertion prefix character, <timing assertion> is the name of the timing assertion (i.e., C, P, D, or S), and <data> specifies the value for the timing assertion.
-Some examples:
+Timing assertions are used to define the periodic behavior of a signal over a clock period.
+The most common use is in defining the behavior of clock signals.
+Timing assertions provide important data to the Timing Verifier and the Logic Simulator.
+They are passed on to these programs by the Compiler without being checked for syntax errors.
+Timing assertions are ignored by the Packager.
+The form of a timing assertion is described in detail in the Timing Verifier Reference Manual.
+The general form is where '!' is the timing assertion prefix character, assertion_type is C, P, D, or S, and time_specifier is a clock interval or range of clock intervals.